ros-industrial/easy_manipulation_deployment/docs/sphinx/source/grasp_planner_example.rst

 If you currently do not have a working perception system, you can still test out the package using a ROSbag located in :code:`/workcell_ws/src/easy_manipulation_deployment/grasp_planner/rosbag/perception_example.zip`

-The perception rosbag is an simple box that is slightly angled as shown below.
+The perception rosbag is an simple box as shown below.

 .. image:: ./images/example/example_object.png